phao1/hands-on-with-codecatalyst/step1/README.md

 ![properties](../images/workflow-properties.png)

-4. The title of the workflow should now be Example.
+4. The title of the workflow should now be `Example`.
 Click on the blue box in the center of the screen with the words `Source` and `Triggers`.

 ![trigger](../images/workflow-trigger.png)